Best Practices to Better Focus Your Workplace Chats

 With Brosix, text and group chat and voice and video calls keep you connected, while unlimited size file transfers, screen sharing, co-browsing, and a virtual whiteboard allow you to streamline teamwork and showcase creativity; all on an interface that’s easy to navigate.

 What’s more, Brosix not only keeps communications peer to peer, but encrypts all communications end-to-end using the AES 256-bit encryption algorithm.
-And with a strict user authentication process, administrative features control, and comprehensive chat history archives – all on a private tean network – you can sure that your data is secure.
+And with a strict user authentication process, administrative features control, and comprehensive user activoty archives – all on a private team network – you can sure that your data is secure.

 Instant messaging is here to stay.
 Unfortunately, so are the distractions.
 But by heeding these best practices and choosing the right business instant messenger for your team communication and collaboration, you can better focus your workplace chats.